Leadership Was Never Meant To Be Sustained In Isolation

 For EdLoC, part of that answer is to continue evolving how we support leaders and organizations beyond the Convening itself.

 What became clear at this Convening is that leaders are asking not only how to sustain themselves personally, but how to sustain the organizations, missions, and communities they have spent years building.
 For many leaders, these are conversations that once felt too uncertain or too isolating to say out loud publicly.
 What this Convening made clear is that more leaders are choosing to confront those realities together and are asking for the kind of long-term support that makes that possible.
+We heard that.
+And it is shaping what we build next.

 Previous